fallahn/xygine/tutorial/part_1/readme.md

 A brief explanation:
-The transform component is used by almost all entities to correctly place them in the Scene.
+The transform component is used by almost all entities to correctly place them in the `Scene`.
 There are very few cases where an entity will not need a transform - text and sprites cannot be drawn without one, buttons and UI components will not work, and audio emitters cannot be correctly placed.
 Transforms can also be parented to one another to form a ‘scene graph’.
 More information can be found about this in the wiki